• Skip to primary navigation

 Instructions

-• In a bowl, toss together the tomatoes, basil, Parmesan cheese, and garlic.
-Mix in the balsamic vinegar, olive oil, kosher salt, and pepper.
-Refrigerate while preparing bread.
+• In a bowl, toss together the tomatoes, basil, Parmesan cheese, and minced garlic.
+Mix in the balsamic vinegar, olive oil, kosher salt, and ground black pepper.
+Cover and refrigerate while preparing bread.

 • Heat gas grill to medium or charcoal grill until coals are ash white.
 You can also use a grill pan on the stove top.

-• Brush bread slices with olive oil as desired; place onto grill.
+• Brush bread slices with olive oil; place onto grill.
 Grill until browned and grill marks are visible.
 Turn bread slices and repeat.

-• Remove from grill; top each toast with bruschetta topping.
+• Remove from grill and top each toast with bruschetta.
 Serve immediately

 Nutrition Information